JohnCselcuk/Pewlett-Hackard-Analysis/README.md

 We used several tools to complete this Analysis:
 - QuickDBD
+- SQL
 - PgAdmin
 - Python 3
-- Vs code

 ## Overview of the Analysis